 - People skills (10)

-Any candidate nominated, but not selected, may be renominated no more than two times within the two-year period after his/her initial submission.
+Any candidate nominated but not selected may be renominated no more than two times within the two-year period after his or her initial submission.
 Nomination packages will be retained for two years by the awards administrator.
-Nominators must send a letter of renomination to the awards administrator by the nomination deadline above.
+Nominators must send a letter of renomination to the awards administrator by the nomination deadline.
 Previously submitted documentation will be used for the evaluation process unless the nominator submits new or updated documents.
-The renomination e-mail must contain this additional documentation.
+The renomination email must contain this additional documentation.
 New or updated documents must follow the electronic submission requirements noted above.
-Each Branch is limited to one nomination per year.